Emergency Rations-What to Stockpile

 Final Word

-These are a number of emergency ration items that you need to start stockpiling in the near future.
-Just remember to rotate your supply every year or two.
+These are several emergency ration items that you need to start stockpiling shortly.
+Just remember to rotate your supply every year or two, or shorter, if necessary.
 I would stock several #10 cans of freeze-dried food, but only the kind your family will eat.
+UPDATE: I only buy pantry-size cans from Thrive Life and canned goods from stores when they are on sale during case lot sales.

 If you’ve been stockpiling for a long time, what foods are you storing in your emergency pantries?
+Let me know your ideas so I can share them with my readers.
 May God bless this world, Linda

 And for canned meats, if you have the budget for it, then Yoder’s Bacon is a great addition to any emergency storage plan.
 Sure, I have plenty of spam, tuna, canned chicken, etc, but a case of bacon cans really spice things up – just think of mac and cheese with real crumbled bacon that can be made with just hot water….that’s roughing it in style. 🙂